shamilton1/prc/registers/control_reg.md

 The Output Quantization Error can be split into two components; the Output Quantization Error due to the Input Quantization (**OQEIQ**), and the Output Quantization Error due to Internal Precision (**OQEIP**).

+Optional coarse rotation can be used to extend the range of input subfields to full circle mode.
+Althought the coarse rotation module is selected by default, it can be manually deselected if the buffer size exceeds that set by the overflow/underflow bit see relevant register).

+## Polar Translation
+The CORDIC algorithm uses the compensation scaling module to derive the results of precision calculations performed in full circle mode regardless of the bit set to monitor null signals.
+The advanced parameters section provides more detail on input constraints and user configurable parameters available at build time

 **OQEIQ** is due to the half LSB of quantization noise on the **X_IN,Y_IN** and **PHASE_IN** inputs.
 In a vector rotation this input quantization noise results in OQEIQ of a half LSB on both the